 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

 It’s so hard to leave our babies when we go on vacation.
-Ideally, we’d be able to bring them with us everywhere, but a 12+ hour flight is a little much for Roxy and Rico.
-It’s especially difficult if you haven’t boarded them before.
+Ideally, we’d be able to bring them with us everywhere, but a 12+ hour flight is a little much for Roxy and Rico, and I’m sure many others have similar issues.
+It’s especially difficult when boarding them for the first time.
 These tips will make your pup more comfortable and let you trust those taking care of them at dog boarding facilities.

 Research Boarding Facilities

 You also want to double triple-check your dates!
 I sorta glitched on this last trip since we had a red-eye flight, and I accidentally booked the pups for AFTER our flight left.
 OOPS.
-Cue panic attack when I realized it the week before we left!
-Luckily the boarding facility had a spot open for that day, so it wasn’t an issue, but man was I stressed until it got resolved!
+Cue panic attack when I realized it the week before our trip!
+Luckily the boarding facility had a room open for that day, so it wasn’t an issue, but man was I stressed until it got resolved!